 The overwhelming majority (about 98%) of those with diabetes have either type 1 or type 2 diabetes.
 However, in a small number of individuals and families, a single gene abnormality can cause diabetes.
 This is called monogenic diabetes.

 • MODY (Maturity Onset Diabetes of the Young), most commonly caused by mutations in the HNF1A gene or the GCK gene

-- Neonatal diabetes, most commonly caused by mutations in the KCNJ11, ABCC8 or INS genes
+• Neonatal diabetes, most often caused by a mutation in any one of three genes: KCNJ11, ABCC8 or INS

-Learn more about the genetics of monogenic diabetes.
+To learn more about the different types of monogenic diabetes, click here.